asset-pipe/asset-pipe-js-writer/README.md

 resolvs all the dependencies into an asset feed.
 It returns an [Browserify][browserify] instance.

-[Browserify][browserify] will normally parse [CommonJS modules][commonjs] into a executable javascript bundle for the browser.
-This module intercepts the internal build pipeline in [Browserify][browserify] just before each dependency are transformed into plain javascript and gives us a stream of dependency objects which can be piped to any other stream for further processing.

-Example; the output of this module can be piped into the [asset-pipe-js-reader][asset-pipe-js-reader] module to build executable javascript bundles for the browser.
+The output of this module can be piped into the [asset-pipe-js-reader][asset-pipe-js-reader] module to build executable javascript bundles for the browser.